 Of course, the main thing is to know your audience.
-If you're writing a brochure to promote all the killer iPhone games your company has created -- and you'll be handing it out at GeekCon2013: The Mobile App Design and Development Expo -- feel free to mention objective-c and XCode; talk about your adherence to scrum methodology; or explain how your engineers use plists to make your games more data driven and flexible.
-Otherwise, stick to basic English.
+If you're writing a brochure to promote all the killer iPhone games your company has created, and you'll be handing it out at YodaCon2017: The Mobile App Design and Development Expo, feel free to mention objective-c and XCode; talk about your adherence to scrum methodology; or explain how your engineers use plists to make your games more data driven and flexible.
+Otherwise, stick to plain English.

-How many times have you read a business website and come away without understanding what, exactly, it is they do?
+How many times have you read the homepage of a company's website and come away without understanding what, exactly, it is they do?
 Cloud computing companies come to mind, but it happens all the time, in every industry imaginable.
-A lot of this stems from the desire to come across as a smarty pants ...
-I mean, thought leader.
-But heavy use of industry jargon (or my pet peeve: saying "utilize" when you can just say "use") isn't smart; it's distracting.
+Often, the problem stems from a desire to come across as a smarty pants ...
+I mean ... a thought leader.
+But heavy use of industry jargon and highfalutin language isn't smart; it's distracting.